 Use Cases: Scripting and web development

 Another reason Ruby has become popular is due to the rise of Ruby on Rails, a web development framework built on top of Ruby.
-This framework makes it easy to build the client-side and server-side code for a web application and has been adopted by companies like Twitter and Shopify to power some of their core websites.
+This framework makes it easy to build the client-side and server-side code for a web application.
+It has been adopted by companies like Twitter and Shopify to power some of their core websites.

-Many Java developers use the language to build desktop applications – Minecraft, for example, was built using Java – but there’s a lot more to this programming language.
-The Android operating system, which powers more than two billion devices, was built using Java, meaning most applications for Android are also built using Java.
+Close to three decades later, Java is still considered worth learning because it has numerous applications.
+Many Java developers use the language to build desktop applications like Minecraft, for example.
+The Android operating system, which powers more than two billion devices, was built also using Java.

 Use Cases: Systems programming